Terminator 2: Judgment Day: Writing

-With a set scheduled release date, Cameron had six-to-seven weeks to write the sequel; he approached his frequent collaborator and The Terminator co-writer William Wisher Jr. in March 1990.
-They spent two weeks developing a film treatment based on Cameron's vision to form a relationship between John Connor and the T-800, a concept Wisher initially believed was a joke.
-Their treatment diverged from the "science-fiction slasher" theme of the original, instead focusing on the unconventional family bond formed between Sarah, John, and the T-800.
+With a scheduled release date, Cameron had six to seven weeks to write the sequel.
+He approached his frequent collaborator and The Terminator co-writer William Wisher in March 1990.
+They spent two weeks developing a film treatment based on Cameron's vision to form a relationship between John Connor and the T-800, a concept Wisher believed was a joke.
+Their treatment diverged from the "science fiction slasher" theme of the original, focusing on the unconventional family bond formed between Sarah, John, and the T-800.
 Cameron said this relationship is "the heart of the movie", comparing it to the Tin Man receiving a heart in The Wizard of Oz (1939).

-Cameron's initial concept had Skynet and the resistance each sending a T-800 – both played by Schwarzenegger – into the past; one to kill John and the other to protect him.
+Cameron's concept featured Skynet and the resistance each sending a T-800—both played by Schwarzenegger—into the past, one to kill John and the other to protect him.
 Wisher believed a fight between two identical Terminators would be boring.
-The pair also briefly considered a larger "Super-Terminator", which ultimately did not keep their interest.
-Instead, they adopted an early idea Cameron had for The Terminator, which involved a liquid-metal Terminator that looked like an average human in contrast to Schwarzenegger's large frame.
-The first half of the story would end with the destruction of Skynet's T-800, forcing it to use the T-1000, its ultimate weapon.
-Although he once considered removing the T-1000 altogether, Cameron later solidified it as the only antagonist.
-Writers had the T-1000 take on the appearance of a police officer, allowing it to operate with less suspicion.
-Cameron added that the decision was also thematically relevant, comparing an authority figure to the human tendency to lose compassion and become machine-like.
+The pair briefly considered a larger "Super-Terminator", but found it uninteresting and adopted an early idea Cameron had for The Terminator—a liquid-metal Terminator resembling an average-sized human in contrast to Schwarzenegger's large frame.
+The first half of their concept concluded with the destruction of Skynet's T-800, forcing it to use the T-1000, its ultimate weapon.
+Although he once considered removing the T-1000 altogether, Cameron solidified it as the only antagonist.
+Cameron and Wisher had the T-1000 take on the appearance of a police officer, allowing it to operate with less suspicion.
 Wisher found it challenging to depict the T-800 as "good" without making it non-threatening at the same time.
 The pair decided to give it the ability to learn and develop emotions, becoming more human over time.
+They kept the T-800's dialogue brief, relying on the audience to infer a lot of meaning through "small bites".
+Its catchphrase, "Hasta la vista, baby", was something Wisher and Cameron said after their telephone calls.

 Wisher developed the first half of the treatment at Cameron's home over the course of four weeks, while Cameron worked on the latter half.
-Many pages were removed, including a "convoluted" subplot about Dyson and a massacre of a camp of survivalists helping Sarah.
+Many pages were removed, including a "convoluted" subplot about Dyson, and a massacre of a camp of survivalists helping Sarah.
 Cameron, who did not consider the budget while writing, had to cut some elaborate scenes, including a nine-minute opening that showed a time-travel machine being used in 2029.
 Wisher and Cameron also frequently conferred with special-effects studio Industrial Light & Magic (ILM) to determine which ideas were achievable.